Harini1824/KVF-Tracker/README.md

 **KVF-Tracker** is a web-based tracking application built with Node.js, Express, and front-end views.
 It helps you monitor and visualize tracking data (e.g., locations, items, or events) — ideal for real-time dashboards and inventory tracking.

-> A simple yet powerful tracker using web technologies for real-time or logged data display.

----

 ## 🧠 Features

 - 🕸️ Server built with **Node.js** and **Express**